-Subject to formal establishment, a vacancy may arise for a Squadron Leader (Logistics) to serve as Support Transformation (SpTx) Innovation PM at Abbey Wood, Bristol on Full Time Reserve Service (Limited Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date of 13th December 2021 (or earlier, depending upon formal establishment and candidate status).
+Subject to formal establishment amendment, a vacancy may arise for a Wing Commander (Logistics) to serve as Support Transformation (SpTx) Innovation PM at Abbey Wood, Bristol on Full Time Reserve Service (Limited Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date of 13th December 2021 (or earlier, depending upon formal establishment and candidate status).

 The role requires an individual with a strong ‘Support’ (Engineering Support, Equipment Support or Logistics Support) background, with up-to-date operational expertise, ideally in a Joint environment.
-The incumbent will be responsible for leading the delivery of pilot projects commissioned by the Innovation Team, that will exploit seed funding and experimentation to identify innovative solutions that will transform the future of Support in Defence.
-They will be required to provide support and advice to the Innovation TL; work alongside colleagues in the Concepts and Force Development space; and work closely with colleagues across the Front Line Commands and UKStratCom to ensure coherence and de-confliction across parallel innovation programmes.
+The incumbent will be responsible for developing an innovation portfolio that will exploit seed funding and experimentation to identify innovative solutions that will transform the future of Support in Defence.
+They will be required to provide support to the Defence Support senior team; work alongside colleagues in the Concepts and Force Development space; and work closely with colleagues across the Front Line Commands and UKStratCom to ensure coherence and de-confliction across parallel innovation programmes.

-- Lead the delivery of multiple Projects within the Performance / Cost / Time envelop, ensuring alignment with strategic vision and outcomes.
+- Manage the delivery of multiple Projects within the Performance / Cost / Time envelop, ensuring alignment with strategic vision and outcomes.